Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Where Copilot has an advantage: Deep integration with Excel's data models, PivotTables, and Power BI.
 If your team relies on complex Excel workbooks with data models, Copilot currently handles those more effectively than Gemini handles equivalent Sheets scenarios.
 Copilot also integrates with the broader Microsoft ecosystem (Dynamics, SharePoint, Power Platform) more tightly than Gemini integrates with non-Google tools.

 For a detailed platform comparison beyond AI features, see our full Google Workspace vs. Microsoft 365 comparison.
+For a deeper look at Microsoft's AI tiers specifically, see our Microsoft 365 Copilot plan comparison.

 How to Configure Gemini Admin Settings in Google Workspace